haka-security/haka/doc/user/tutorial/dissector/grammar.rst

         MESSAGE
     }

 The first three ones are self explanatory.
-Except for `PARAM`, the rest of tokens are encapsultaed in a `field` element which means that the parsed content will be available for read/write through the provided field name.
-Finally, `PARAM` is defined using the `record` keyword wich represents a sequence of elements.
+Except for `PARAM`, the rest of entities are encapsulated in a `field` element which means that the parsed content will be available for read/write through the provided field name.
+Finally, `PARAM` is defined using the `record` keyword wich represents consecutive elements.

 Specifying protocol message syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We distinguish three SMTP messages: commands, responses and data (mail content).
-Hereafter, we give their specification using the Haka grammar:
+Hereafter, we give their specification using the Haka grammar.

 SMTP commands
 ~~~~~~~~~~~~~

-Following RFC 2821, smtp command messages are alphabetic chars terminated by un CRLF.
+Following RFC 2821, smtp command messages are alphabetic chars terminated by a CRLF.
 Command themselves are followed by white space(s) if paramters are present.
 These parameters could be required (MAIL, RCPT), optional (HELP) or not permitted at all (DATA, QUIT).
 These information is stored in the following table which will be used later by the grammar to adapt dissection according to parsed smtp commands:

 .. code-block:: lua